rows/hiring/job descriptions/draft Growth_FE engineer (senior)_Porto.md

 We have also been on the news.
 You can find us on [TechCrunch](https://tcrn.ch/2LnB1r0), [VentureBeat](https://bit.ly/2IGwgHS), [Observador (pt)](https://bit.ly/2rZV0Ar) and many other media!

 # Your responsibilities
-Your role is to team up with our engineers and build our single-page app.
-You will be working on:
-* an account dashboard where users manage apps and settings.
-* the editor where users manipulate a list of programmable cells that can do computing, including services and automation.
-* additional pages and features where we help users learn and extract the maximum value out of our core functionality and available integrations.

-HC: The responsabilities and projects for this role

 Your role is to team up with our Growth team to work on projects and build experiments that help us grow our user base (acquire, activate and retain user).

 You projects will include: